LyteFM/di-cograph-java/README.md

 make

-The maven-steps can be skipped if you directly use the DCEdit-1.0.jar and don't want to compile the java sources again.
+The maven-steps can be skipped if you directly use the DCEdit-1.0.jar and don't want to compile the java sources.

 **Add CPlex-jar to your local maven repository (change the path) and compile.**